-Updated by Andy Giles about 9 years ago
+Updated by Andy Giles over 11 years ago

 I have also come across this exact problem trying to install Openindiana u5 to a DL360 with an E200i Smart Array, 2 disks configured as a mirror.
 I will try some workarounds for now.
 Once it's installed I may be able to look at the problem.

 Updated by Marcel Telka 6 months ago

 - Project changed from OpenIndiana Distribution to illumos gate

 - Subject changed from Kernel Panic with text install with HP Smart Array to CPQary3: Kernel Panic with HP Smart Array

 - Category changed from OS/Net (Kernel and Userland) to driver - device drivers

 - Status changed from New to Feedback